Road & Travel Magazine

 "The guy was great," said Bob Dotson, a veteran driver and the leader of the instructor pack.
 Turns out he's an old friend of mine--which wasn't necessarily a plus.
 "If we can teach a blind man to drive, Bacon, maybe, maybe, we can teach you.
 But I'm not making any promises."

 Initially, Dotson urged me to "accelerate, accelerate!
-What'ya wanna do, live forever?" but he quit saying that after the first day.
+What'ya wanna do, live forever?" he quit saying that after day one.
 "It's good to be fearless," Dotson said, "but not if you're brainless, too."

 That deadly combination explains why, if you had polled my classmates at the end of the three-day course, I'm sure they would have elected me, "Most Likely To Crash on Game Day."